 Hickory Nut Falls

 The park is also home to one of the state’s largest waterfalls, the enchanting 404 foot wonder, Hickory Nut Falls.
 And fortunately, it does not take all that much effort to view this beauty.
 A simple 1 mile journey will lead you to this awe-inspiring natural wonder.
 After trekking up and down 1000 steps, this hike will feel like an absolute breeze – if anything a nice recovery period where you can cool down and replenish your water stores.
 On an interesting side note, this waterfall was featured in The Last of the Mohicans.

 Chimney Rock Village

-If you are a Dirty Dancing fan, you are sure to be impressed by the various movie memorabilia around town.
+If you are a Dirty Dancing fan, you are sure to be impressed by the movie memorabilia around town.
 Huge fans of the Patrick Swayze 80’s classic will want to head a few miles outside town to Lake Lure.
-Take a relaxing cruise and see the steps where Baby practiced here dance moves.
+Here, you can take a relaxing cruise around the lake and see the steps where Baby practiced here dance moves.